dragosenic/restful-api/README.md

     "accountHolder": {"id": "1234567890"}
 }
 ```
-NOTE: type will hold one of the following; CHECKING, CLASSIC, SAVING or BROKERAGE
+("type" will hold one of the following; CHECKING, CLASSIC, SAVING or BROKERAGE)